The crackling fire, the promise of a warm, hearty meal – is there anywhere better than a pub on a chilly winter’s day?

 The Old Fitzroy

 The Fitz is a Sydney institution, a glowing beacon beckoning from the backstreets of Woolloomooloo.
 Once safely ensconced, patrons can partake of 22 beers on tap, ideally to be consumed by the fireplace.
-Marshmallows are free for the roasting and on Sunday a $20 roast is most civilised, with a glass of wine or a beer included in the price.
+Marshmallows are free for the roasting and on Sunday a $20 roast is most civilised, especially considering Sepia alum Nicholas Hill is at the pans – the rest of his Brit-pub fare.
 Check out the box office for what’s playing at the Old Fitz Theatre to prolong the pleasure.

 129 Dowling Street, Woolloomooloo